lipemat/advanced-sidebar-menu/readme.txt

 * Accordion menu support for pages, categories, and navigation menus.
 * Accordion icon style and color selection.
 * Accordion option to keep all sections closed until clicked.
-* Accordion option to include highest level parent in accordion.
+* Accordion option to include the highest level parent in accordion.
 * Ability to exclude a page from all menus using a simple checkbox.
 * Link ordering for the category widget.
 * Number of levels of pages to show when always displayed child pages is not checked.